 - Trying to learn French through movies is also a good way to learn the kind of language that doesn’t show up in French textbooks.
 That doesn’t just mean slang and profanity – although you’ll pick up a thing or two if you watch enough crime dramas – but includes poetic language, subcultural jargon, and even everyday bad grammar.

 It isn’t enough to just soak up the vocabulary, though.
 Using a film to improve your French means watching it actively rather than just sitting back and enjoying it.
 To begin with, start by trying to watch the film without subtitles.
 If you hear an unfamiliar word, note it down.
 If you’re not sure what it is, use the French-language subtitles to get the spelling and article correct.

 Make sure you look up the words in a good dictionary and then review them on a regular basis.
-This is an effective approach, but like many real things in life, it is going to take time and energy.
-If you’d like to be even more efficient with this, and are open to watching other kinds of videos, you might want to check out FluentU, our site for learning French through videos.
+This is an effective approach, but like many real things in life, it’s going to take time and energy.

 What Movies to Watch to Learn French

 If you’re a beginner, you’ll probably want to select films with nice, uncomplicated French.
 If you’re a beginner, you might want to start with children’s films and simple fare like action movies.
 Fortunately, it’s been a good couple of decades for French children’s films and action movies.
 Some of these have had English-language releases which you may have seen, but others are less well-known.